rickfay/z17-randomizer/README.md

 This mode is intended for players who want to use some of the game's many glitches, but not the hard ones.

-<u>Note</u>: You are expected to spend your first 10 Maiamai on Nice Bombs due to the many glitches they enable.
+<u>Note</u>: Glitched Logic EXPECTS you to spend your first 10 Maiamai on Nice Bombs due to the many glitches they enable.
 Failure to do so could make your seed much harder or potentially even impossible to complete.

 - Includes:
   - Armos Boost to reach: